NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 |[NextGenSoftware.OASIS.API.FrontEnd.Unity](#holounity)| This shows how the OASIS API is used in Unity to render the users profile data to the 3D Avatar.
 |NextGenSoftware.OASIS.API.WebAPI| This will expose the OASIS API as a RESTful service over HTTP.
 In future there will also be a websocket HTTP & websocket JSON RPC 2.0 interface.
 |NextGenSoftware.OASIS.API.WebAP.IntegrationTests|Integration tests for the OASIS REST Web API.
-|NextGenSoftware.OASIS.API.Providers.AcitvityPub| Placeholder for the upcoming ActivityPub OASIS Provider.
+|NextGenSoftware.OASIS.API.Providers.AcitvityPub| OASIS Provider for ActivityPub.
-|NextGenSoftware.OASIS.API.Providers.BlockStack| Placeholder for the upcoming BlockStack OASIS Provider.
+|NextGenSoftware.OASIS.API.Providers.BlockStack| OASIS Provider for BlockStack..
-|NextGenSoftware.OASIS.API.Providers.EthereumOASIS| Placeholder for the upcoming Ethereum OASIS Provider.
+|NextGenSoftware.OASIS.API.Providers.EthereumOASIS| OASIS Provider for Ethereum.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Core](#holooasis)| This contains the core code for the HoloOASIS Provider, that wraps around the HoloNETClient to talk to Holochain.
 This implements the [IOASISStorage](#ioasisstorage)interface allowing the OASIS API to read & write the users profile data to Holochain.
 It also implements the [IOASISNET](#ioasisnet) interface allowing it to share the user's profile/avatar as well as find Holons and players in their local area.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Desktop](#holooasis)| This is the desktop implementation of the HoloOASIS Provider and uses the desktop version of the HoloNETClient.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Unity](#holooasis)| This is the Unity implementation of the HoloOASIS Provider and uses the Unity version of the HoloNETClient.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.TestHarness](#holooasis)| This is the Test Harness of the HoloOASIS Provider.
-|NextGenSoftware.OASIS.API.Providers.IPFSOASIS| Placeholder for the upcoming IPFS OASIS Provider.
+|NextGenSoftware.OASIS.API.Providers.IPFSOASIS| OASIS Provider for IPFS.
-|NextGenSoftware.OASIS.API.Providers.SOLIDOASIS| Placeholder for the upcoming SOLID OASIS Provider.
+|NextGenSoftware.OASIS.API.Providers.SOLIDOASIS| OASIS Provider for SOLID.

 <br>